tquoc229/ai-flow/beta/docs/rules/sections/2-pbi-management.md

 <step n="2" goal="Learn PBI Workflow States">
     <action>
         **3.3 PBI Workflow States**
-        The following states define the PBI lifecycle:
+        The PBI lifecycle is defined by the states listed in `pbi.states` in `config.yaml`.
+The standard states are:
         | State | Description | What It Means |
         |---|---|---|
         | `Proposed` | New PBI idea | PBI mới được tạo (1-line user story).
 Chờ User duyệt ý tưởng. |